adrian-1990/bjj-homepage/README.md

 ### Typography

 I chose two fonts for the page.
-I chose "Cairo" as my font for headings with sans-serif as back up if it does not load.
-For my paragraphs / timetable body / forms I have use the font "Mohave" with sans-serif as back up.
+I chose **"Cairo"** as my font for headings with sans-serif as back up if it does not load.
+For my paragraphs / timetable body / forms I have use the font **"Mohave"** with sans-serif as back up.

-* I feel these two fonts give the page a clear and modern look and both fonts compliment each other.
+* I feel these two fonts give the page a clean and modern look and provide a positive user experience.

 ### Color scheme